 The League of Women Voters of Florida supports state legislation for energy conservation and greater use of renewable sources such as solar energy.
 The League supports public policies that promote conservation of freshwater and its availability for environmental, public, agricultural, industrial and mining uses on a priority basis.
 The League also supports legislation to ban oil and gas drilling off Florida’s coast as well as funding for public transportation.
+Our key issues include:

-League Endorses Florida Water and Land Conservation Amendment
+LWVF and the Florida Water and Land Conservation Amendment

 A bill that would have allowed offshore drilling for oil in Florida’s waters was shelved during the 2010 legislative session; this happened after the BP oil disaster occurred in Louisiana.
 The League has opposed offshore drilling, as well as drilling in the Everglades.
 One of the environmental groups in Florida is circulating petitions for a permanent ban on oil drilling in Florida waters between the mean high tide line and the outermost boundaries of the Florida territorial seas.